Helaman99/Politick/BACKLOG.md

 # Backlog

-*

-* "Not Enough Coins" dialog needed in some places.

 * Fix logic for minutes vs coins rewarded (people getting all five coins from first 5 minutes vs last 5 minutes) (may not do this)

 * reCaptcha for SignUp page (needs a custom domain first so Politick can be registered with Google Search Console)

 * Add "Kudos" system

-* Update title shop to not have problems with duplicate words (first word and second word)

 * Make existing theme more colorful